submariner100/pushmynotifs/README.md

 # pushmynotifs
 A small Application using Firebase to push notifications.
+Taught by Mark Price, from Devslopes course.

 Lessons learnt